-Symptoms of severe thiamine deficiency include those associated with a condition called Wernicke’s Encephalopathy, a serious and potentially fatal medical emergency with neurological and cognitive impairments, ocolomotor and gait disturbances, and cardiac instability.
-With milder deficiencies, however, we see things like fatigue, muscle pain and mental fuzziness, GI disturbances, autonomic dysregulation and a host of symptoms that can easily and incorrectly be attributed to other conditions and/or modern life in general.
+Symptoms of severe thiamine deficiency include those associated with a condition called Wernicke’s Encephalopathy, a serious and potentially fatal medical emergency with neurological and cognitive impairments, oculomotor and gait disturbances, and cardiac instability.
+With milder deficiencies, however, we see things like fatigue, muscle pain, mental fuzziness, GI disturbances, autonomic dysregulation, and a host of symptoms that can easily and incorrectly be attributed to other conditions and/or modern life in general.

 How Metformin Blocks Thiamine: The Technicals